NIWS slider

 1) Stock Market Bubble

-This type of bubble forms when the price of a private company's equities, shares, and EFTs rise beyond its fundamental or intrinsic value.
-A good example is the dotcom bubble in the late 1990s, fueled by internet-based businesses.
+This type of bubble forms when the price of a private company's equities, shares, and EFTs rises beyond its fundamental or intrinsic value.
+A good example is the dotcom bubble in the late 1990s, which was fueled by internet-based businesses.

 2) Asset Market Bubble

 Generally, this type of bubble occurs in industries outside the equities market.
-Real estate is an excellent example of this.
-Cryptocurrencies like Bitcoin or Litecoin, or even traditional currencies like the US dollar or euro, also fall into the Asset Market Bubble.
+Real estate is an excellent example.
+Cryptocurrencies like Bitcoin, Litecoin, or even traditional currencies like the US dollar or euro also fall into the Asset Market Bubble.

 3)Credit Bubbles